axondeepseg/axondeepseg/docs/source/documentation.rst

 -z ZOOM             Zoom factor.
                     When applying the model, the size of the segmentation patches relative to the image size will change according to this factor.

+--no-patch          When applying the model, the image is segmented without using patches.
+                    The "--no-patch" flag supersedes the "--overlap" flag.
+                    This option may not be suitable with large images depending on computer RAM capacity.

 ..
 NOTE :: You can get the detailed description of all the arguments of the **axondeepseg** command at any time by using the **-h** argument:
    ::